 For us, the double layer was the perfect balance between crispiness and faster recipe time.

-The amount of time you need to air fry French fries will vary based on your model and its power.
+The amount of time you need to air fry French fries will vary based on your model and its power, how thickly you cut the fries, and how many layers of potatoes you cook at once.

-I’ve suggested my go-to seasoning blend here, but you have plenty of options!
+I’ve suggested my go-to seasoning blend with garlic powder here, but you have plenty of options!

 - Italian.
 Try your air fryer fries with some Italian seasoning for a delicious Italian spin.
 (Pair these with the basil yogurt dip from my Zucchini Fries recipe.)

 - Seasoning Salt.
-Add seasoning salt for addictive salty and garlicky flavor.
+Add seasoning salt for ultimate flavor.
 Omit the kosher salt, as seasoning salt is already salty.

 - Curry.
-For warm and richly-spiced fries, try adding curry powder.
+For warm and richly-spiced fries, try a shake or two of curry powder over the freshly cooked fries.

 - Parmesan Truffle.
 Enjoy an elegant, restaurant-worthy spin by adding truffle salt and topping your finished fries with freshly grated Parmesan.